MariaSultanbekova/sentiment_analysis_bot/README.md

 Then we perform some mathematical operations, which are shown in the picture.

 A word that has passed through the Self-Attention mechanism turns into a vector z.
 We have several Self-Attention heads, each of which conveys a special semantic meaning to the vector (it's like with convolutional neural networks, each core is looking for its patch in the picture) and therefore several z vectors.
+We concatenate and flatten these vectors by multiplying them by a special matrix